-RBC distribution width can help to give a good indication of the health status of individuals.
-It is often used in conjunction with mean corpuscular volume, the average size of red blood cells, to diagnose different anaemias.
-Anaemias can be classified according to the size of the cell i.e.:
+Red blood cell distribution width gives a good indication of the health status of an individual.
+It is often used alongside mean corpuscular volume to diagnose different types of anaemia.

-Good sources of vitamin B12 include:
+Good sources of vitamin B12 are:

 Patel, K, V., Ferrucci, L., Ershler, W, B., Longo, D, L and Guralnik, J, M. (2009).
 Red Cell Distribution Width and the Risk of Death in Middle-Aged and Older Adults.
 Arch Intern Med: 9(169), pp 515-523